solliancenet/security-defender-workshop-400/day-01/lab01-azure-defender-setup.md

     ![The change tracking blade is displayed with custom and change link highlighted.](./media/virtual-machines-svcs-changetracking-config.png "Select CUSTOM and then select change links")

-    > **NOTE** If you do not pre-link an automation account, this blade dialog will not deploy a link reliabiliy.
+    > **NOTE** If you do not pre-link an automation account, this blade dialog will not deploy a link reliability.
 You should do this before you create log analytic services.
 See [Region Mappings](https://docs.microsoft.com/en-us/azure/automation/how-to/region-mappings) for more information.

 8. Select all the virtual machines, then select **Enable**.
 9. Navigate back to the **Virtual Machines** blade, again highlight the **paw-1** and **linux-1** virtual machines that were deployed.